HuakunShen/simple-log-server/README.md

 # Simple Log / Email Server

+> This project is archived, a new, more powerful version is in [Notify Me](https://github.com/HuakunShen/Notify-Me/).
+> [Notify Me](https://github.com/HuakunShen/Notify-Me/) has a web UI and supports email, telegram, notion and potentially more integrations in the future.

 ## Description

 A very simple flask server for logging request message to log (to disk) and sending email for the purpose of penetration testing.